All dimension atttributes in a TM1 model

 It is best practice to structure your TM1 applications (and thereby, coding, business rules, …) in the best possible way.
 For example, an alias that is used to complement ID numbers for elements in a dimension, is always called 'Description'.
 'Desc' might be somewhat confusing with the descending sort order, but that is not a big problem.
 It would be less interesting if you mix up 'Description' and 'Desc' and 'descr' and 'second name': be consistent and as a result, your code maintenance will benefit from these little gestures.

-Therefore, why not use a generic routine to output all the attributes in a text file?
-It is feasible.
-You get my code for free.
-Put all the code in the Advanced > Prolog tab of a TI process.
-The generated file will be stored in the Data directory for the TM1 model at hand.
+Hence, why not use a generic routine to output all the attributes to a text file?
+It is feasible and far from difficult.
+You get my code for free, as always.
+Put all the code in the Advanced > Prolog tab of a blank TI process.
+The generated file will be created in the Data directory for the TM1 model at hand.

 TI code